Help for Dandruff: What Really Works

 Solutions to Other Causes of Flaking

-Now that you know what to do, it's time to pull your dark clothes out of the closet, and playfully toss your hair like the women in the hair-product commercials do!
+Now that you know what to do, it's time to pull your dark clothes out of the closet, and playfully toss your hair like the women in the hair-product commercials do—no more flakes!

 The Best Skin (and Hair) of Your Life Starts Here: The same type of in-depth scientific research used to create this article is also used to formulate Paula’s Choice Skincare and Hair Care products.
 You’ll find products for a range of concerns, from acne and sensitive skin to wrinkles, pores, sun damage, and even dry, damaged hair.
 See Paula's Choice Hair Care.